Air India Flight 101: Recent discoveries

 Much of the wreckage of the crashed Boeing still remains at the crash site.
 In 2008, a climber found some Indian newspapers dated 23 January 1966.
 An engine from Air India Flight 245, which had crashed at virtually the same spot sixteen years earlier in 1950, was also discovered.

-Gregory Douglas, a journalist, conspiracy theorist, forger, and holocaust denier who claimed to have conducted telephone conversations with former CIA operative Robert Crowley in 1993, published a book called Conversations with the Crow in 2013.
-Douglas claimed Crowley told him the CIA had assassinated Indian nuclear scientist Homi Bhabha on board the flight, thirteen days after assassinating Indian Prime Minister Lal Bahadur Shastri, in order to thwart the Indian nuclear programme.
-This was allegedly done by setting up and exploding a bomb inside the cargo area of the plane.
-Indian media proceeded to report on these claims largely unquestioned.

 On 21 August 2012, a 9 kg jute bag of diplomatic mail, stamped "On Indian Government Service, Diplomatic Mail, Ministry of External Affairs", was recovered by a mountain rescue worker and turned over to local police in Chamonix.
 An official with the Indian Embassy in Paris took custody of the mailbag, which was found to be a "Type C" diplomatic pouch meant for newspapers, periodicals, and personal letters.
 Indian diplomatic pouches "Type A" (classified information) and "Type B" (official communications) are still in use today; "Type C" mailbags were made obsolete with the advent of the Internet.
 The mailbag was found to contain, among other items, still-white and legible copies of The Hindu and The Statesman from mid-January 1966, Air India calendars, and a personal letter to the Indian consul-general in New York, C.J.K.
 Menon.
 The bag was flown back to New Delhi on a regular Air India flight, in the charge of C.R.
 Barooah, the flight purser.
 His father, R.C.
 Barooah, was the flight engineer on Air India Flight 101.